ni28/EloquentObjects/README.md

 # EloquentObjects
-EloquentObjects is a .NET object-oriented Inter-Process Communication (IPC) and Remote-Procedure Call (RPC) framework that allows clients to work with hosted objects remotelly (call methods, get or set properties, subscribe to events, etc.).
+EloquentObjects is a .NET fast and lightweight IPC framework that allows clients to work with hosted objects remotelly (call methods, get or set properties, subscribe to events, etc.).
+Can be used as an object-oriented replacement to traditional RPC (Remote Procedure Call) mechanisms.

 ## Target Frameworks
 - .NET Framework 4.5+